HubitatCommunity/Google_Calendar_Search/README.md

     ![image](https://user-images.githubusercontent.com/10900324/151466429-40365e10-e315-447e-95d0-6da9276600a9.png)
 14. Click **Create**
 15. In the OAuth client created popup, **copy the Client ID and Client Secret into your favorite text editor** to use in the GCal Search HE app and click **OK**
-16. Next you will enable access to the Google apps you wish Hubitat to search: Google Calendar API, Tasks API, Gmail API (Reminders uses an unofficial API that doesn't need entitlement in the Console).
+16. Next you will enable access to the Google apps you wish Hubitat to search: Google Calendar API, Tasks API, and Gmail API.
 Feel free to skip a step if you don't intend for Hubitat to search one of these apps.
 17. In the top blue search, enter 'calendar api' and choose **Google Calendar API** under Marketplace, or <a href="https://console.cloud.google.com/apis/api/calendar-json.googleapis.com/" target="_blank">click here to navigate directly to this API</a>
     ![image](https://user-images.githubusercontent.com/10900324/151469047-ac8c089d-abdb-4429-a915-6d12b95532a9.png)
 18. Click **Enable**